JFarina5/Django-Projects/README.md

 # Django-Projects
-A comprehensive collection of small Django projects that were used primarily for learning purposes
+A comprehensive collection of various Django-web applications.